jkang1643/stately/PRIVACY_POLICY.md

-# bitchat Privacy Policy
+# Stately Privacy Policy

 *Last updated: January 2025*

 ## Our Commitment

-bitchat is designed with privacy as its foundation.
-We believe private communication is a fundamental human right.
-This policy explains how bitchat protects your privacy.
+Stately is designed with privacy as its foundation.
+We believe private status sharing is a fundamental right.
+This policy explains how Stately protects your privacy while enabling proximity-based status awareness.

 ## Summary